peterambroseb/Module-6/COUNTER CLASS.md

 # Exp.No:30
-##  Polymorphism
+## COUNTER CLASS

 ---

 ### AIM
-To write a Python program to create two classes Employee and Admin.
-These two different classes have the same method name info()
+To write a Python program to create a `Counter` class that can increment the value of a counter.

 ---